Javier-varez/Ditto/README.md

     mutually exclusive (They won't be instantiated at the same time).
 An example for a use case is a screen in a graphics system.
 When switching screens, all widgets in the previous screen will no longer be used and therefore, all screens could be a `Ditto::static_ptr`.
+  * `Ditto::SimpleHasher`: Simple hasher implementation that leverages CRC32C as a hasher.
+It can hash an incoming stream of data and satisfies the Hasher concept.
   * It features a custom assert implementation that can be overriden by the user.